olivier7delf/carpooling-poc/readme.md

 It is a small Proof of Concept (POC) to validate the feasibility of decentralized carpooling on a technical aspect.
 The main idea is to keep things simple and flexible so that other services can interact with them, which facilitates innovation.
-It is a minimalist version, to make it usable, it would require collaboration with third party's apps to answer with precision to the needs.

-It is related to a wider idea described in (TODO link with medium), in the article, we assume an other other another architecture to lower cost describe in "4.
+It is related to a wider idea described in https://medium.com/@Olivier-Delfosse/how-to-unleash-carpooling-potential-decentralization-f1db8b308d2d, in the article, we assume an other architecture to lower cost describe in "4.
 Next steps".

 The carpooling apps can:
 - Share their offers and use others